 \section{Higher Hida theory for \texorpdfstring{$\p_1$}{p1}-ordinary cohomology}

-We adapt the constructions of \cite{myhida} to the case Hilbert modular varieties of Iwahori level at one of the primes above $p$.
+We adapt the constructions of \cite{myhida} to \fix{a ``partially ordinary'' setting, only imposing an ordinarity restriction at one of the primes above $p$ (and correspondingly only varying one component of the weight)}.
 Assume that the prime $p$ splits in $F$.
-Let us write $p=\p_1\cdot \p_2$, and let $\sigma_i$ be the complex embedding corresponding to $\p_i$ for our fixed isomorphism $\overline{\Q}_p \cong \C$. \begin{rmk} More generally, we could choose an arbitrary totally real field $F$ with $p$ completely split, and choose an arbitrary subset of primes above $p$; we stick to the case $[F : \Q] = 2$ for simplicity, and leave the generalisation to the interested reader. \end{rmk}
+Let us write $p=\p_1\cdot \p_2$, and let $\sigma_i$ be the complex embedding corresponding to $\p_i$ for our fixed isomorphism $\overline{\Q}_p \cong \C$.

+\begin{rmk} More generally, we could choose an arbitrary totally real field $F$ with $p$ completely split, and choose an arbitrary subset of primes above $p$; we stick to the case $[F : \Q] = 2$ for simplicity, and leave the generalisation to the interested reader. \end{rmk}